 Residents will be instructed in treatment planning and administration of radiation therapy.

-Residents will be given significant responsibility in these areas and will be allowed to function
+Residents will be given significant responsibility in these areas.

 Residents will be given the opportunity to present instructional rounds to veterinary students.

 Image interpretation is a critical part of radiation oncology.
 Pretreatment images of all potential patients will be reviewed with a radiologist.
 Follow-up images from radiation patients will also be reviewed with a radiologist.

 Residents will have the opportunity to rotate through the imaging service.
 A four week period in total will be devoted exclusively to training in radiology.
 This period will allow the resident involvement in a multitude of imaging modalities including: CT, MR, ultrasound, nuclear medicine, and radiography.
 During this period the resident will participate in the discussion and review of imaging studies.
 The resident may also attend rounds or journal club being held during their rotation.

 Clinical management of oncology cases, including initial diagnostic plan including staging, recognition of a variety of tumor-associated syndromes, and management of patients throughout treatment and in the post-treatment period is an important objective of this program.
 The resident will have ample opportunity to provide primary case management as well as have exposure to all of the other cases treated with radiation therapy.

 Due to the nature and structure of the oncology program at the University of California, the resident will have adequate exposure to and involvement in medical oncology cases and will rotate through the medical oncology service for a total of two months during their training program.
 Radiation oncology residents will be instructed in the use of chemotherapy both alone and in combination with radiation therapy in the management of small and large animal cancer patients.

 The following Educational Opportunities will be attended regularly by trainees in radiation oncology: